mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 You can change this directory using the flag `--submission_dir={directory to store raw MLPerf results}` in the above script.

+## Run optimized implementation of the MLPerf inference benchmark

 ### Trying Nvidia implementation

 Please follow [this README](https://github.com/mlcommons/ck/blob/master/docs/mlperf/inference/bert/README_nvidia.md)